Meet Australia’s famous Monkey Mia dolphins

 Famous for their almost daily ritual of swimming to shore to interact with humans, the dolphins of WA’s Monkey Mia attract thousands of visitors to Australia’s Shark Bay region

 As the bottlenose dolphins are wild, numbers and the exact time of their visit varies.
 However they usually visit the shore up to three times a day and more frequently in the mornings.
-Seven dolphins regularly visit the beach, with up to 20 others visiting occasionally, often sighted only three or four times a year.
+Between four to seven dolphins visit for daily feedings, with up to 20 others visiting occasionally, often sighted in the bay with swimmers or on wildlife cruises.

 Protected by WA’s Department of Parks and Environment (DPAW), the dolphins are well looked after.
 You may get the opportunity to feed the dolphins under the supervision of a national park ranger, though this privilege is not guaranteed.
 Access to the reserve is subject to a DPAW National Park fee.